Genovevo de la O: Revolution under Obregón

 Rather than seeing his cause and power expire along with Zapata, de la O and the other guerrilla generals, led by Gildardo Magaña, joined forces with the new revolutionary Álvaro Obregón.
 In 1920, he covered the retreat of General Benjamín Hill from Mexico City, and Hill too united with Obregón's forces in the south.
 Together they made a decisive strike at the capital city, deposed Carranza, and set up a new government.

 On the first day of 1921, he was named chief of military operations in Tlaxcala, moving later to similar posts in Aguascalientes and Mexico City.
 Minor conflicts continued, but the Obregón regime, including de la O, remained in power in Mexico City.

 Post-Revolution politics

 De la O held political posts until 1941 when he reached the age limit for service (sixty-five) and was forced to retire.
 Though officially retired, he remained involved in the affairs of Mexico.
 He formed Frente Zapatista in 1940 as a bastion of the ideals of Zapata.
-He helped found the Federation of Parties of the People in 1945, and presided over it.
+He helped found the Federation of Parties of the Mexican People in 1945, and presided over it.

 He died in peace while in his hometown of Santa María Ahuacatitlán, a gentler and later death than the vast majority of his revolutionary counterparts.
 His wake was held on the floor of the Congress of Mexico and he was buried in Santa María with full military honors.